Advanced Finishing

 Answering the Most Common Customer Inquiries

-How do powder coating services differ from wet paint?
+How do powder coating services differ from industrial wet paint services?

 Powder coatings, in general, are finely ground plastic particles.
 The powder is fluidized using clean compressed air, and either pumped through a gun, electrically charged, and sprayed onto a cold, grounded part, or a hot part is dipped into the fluidized powder.
 In either case, after cooling, the part is then placed into an oven where each particle of powder melts into the particles near it, and together, they flow into a uniform film, ranging from 2 to 20 mils thick.